 Duty to provide information

 You must notify The Directorate of Labour immediately about all changes that occur to your personal circumstances which may impact your rights while you are receiving unemployment benefits.
+The same applies during the time you are not receiving payment due to penalties.
 If you do not notify of such changes, it may lead to a temporary or permanent suspension of payments.

 All changes must be reported via My Pages.